alamsCode500/Introduction-to-Computer-Programming/README.md

 These problems mirror real-world software and data challenges, not just academic exercises.

 # 📂 Project Structure
-Capstone-Introduction-to-Python/
+Introduction-to-Computer-Programming/
 │
-├── Capstone Project - Introduction to Computer Programming.ipynb
+├── Introduction to Computer Programming.ipynb
 ├── README.md

 * All solutions are well-commented